LatticeX-Foundation/dev-bounties/Developer Bounty Program(Phase-I).md

-### Bounty #3: Participate in the development of Alaya0.16.0 (AIP-17)
+### Bounty #3: Participate in the development of Alaya's underlying protocols

 **Description**:

-Optimize features and fix bugs in Alaya0.16.0.
+Optimize features and fix bugs in Alaya0.16.0 and subsequent releases.
 Refer to the link for details: https://github.com/AlayaNetwork/AIPs/blob/master/Alaya/AIP-17.md

 **Requirements:**